infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 refers to the information of the reduced infinite variable stored in its model, in the type of [`ReducedInfiniteInfo`](@ref).
 Each [`ReducedInfiniteInfo`](@ref) records a reference for its original infinite variable, and the value of the fixed infinite parameter.
-One can query these information using [`infinite_variable_ref`](@ref) and [`eval_supports`](@ref) function as follows:
+One can query this information using [`infinite_variable_ref`](@ref) and [`eval_supports`](@ref) function as follows:
 ```jldoctest meas_basic
 julia> T1 = first(keys(expanded_measure.terms))